Yard Waste 2023 Information

 We compiled a list of frequently asked questions to alleviate any unknowns that you may have about our yard waste service.
 Please review the list of frequently asked questions below, and feel free to reach out to us if you have additional questions.
 We are here to serve you!

-A. You are allowed up to 10 extra bags per week outside of your cart.
+A. You are allowed up to 4 extra bags or bundles brush per week outside of your cart.
 Be sure to look for the BPI Compostable logo to ensure bags are acceptable. www.bpiworld.org/BPI-Public/Program.html

 A. Garden waste (no vegetables), leaves, lawn cuttings, weeds, shrub, small sticks, and pruning’s along with branches/ brush (must be cut to lengths no more than 4 foot & firmly tied in bundles no more than 18 inches in diameter).

-A. Weather pending, Yard waste starts the first full week of April and will run until December 2nd of 2023.
+A. Weather pending, Yard waste starts the first full week of April and will run through the last full week of November.
 Reminder: this is a prepaid service; the invoice must be paid in full before your first pickup.

 A. This is an opt in non-taxable service that runs seasonally, therefore a separate account is set up for those who opt in.
 When customers pay to the trash account, this can cause confusion on future invoices and possibly delay the start of your service!